-After your initial enquiry to the Youth Intervention Centre you will be invited to an initial appointment where you'll be given the chance to have a look around our space and meet some of the staff and possibly your therapist before making a commitment to attend counselling.
+After your initial enquiry to the Youth Intervention Centre you will be invited to an initial meeting where you'll be given the chance to have a look around our space and meet some of the staff and possibly your therapist before making any decisions to attend counselling.

 This initial appointment is attended by the person wishing to have therapy, or if the appointment is for a young person, then the young person and their parent/carer should both attend.
 The appointment lasts for approx. 20 mins and during this time we run through how counselling works and what would be expected from you.

 Prior to your attendance at the initial appointment we will have emailed or sent out to you a risk assessment.
 We ask parents/carers (or yourself if you're over 18) to fill in this risk assessment the first time someone accesses our service.

 At the end of your initial appointment we actively encourage you to go away and talk or think about whether you feel we are the right match for you.

 After you have left we will look through your risk assessment and if we feel we are the right support for you, we can begin a discussion about what times would best fit you.